 The biggest mistake you can do when trying to heal your thyroid

 Getting medication without knowing what is causing your thyroid disorder – that’s the main mistake a lot of peope do.
 I’m not saying that all medications are bad.
 Some of them can actually safe lives but the problem these days is that we live in a world where we expect instant solution, quick fixes and expect one magic pill to sort out all our problems.

 It’s really heart breaking when I hear or see so many people complaining about feeling unwell or even worse after starting levothyroxine (also called Synthroid).
 The problem is that, first of all, as each medication it has side effects, but what worse is that it even doesn’t make people feel better.
 Levothyroxin is synthetic form of T4 that is prescribed for hypothyroidism.
-What really speeds your metabolism is T3 so getting T4 simply doesn’t work.
-Also when you keep increasing dosage hoping that it will improve your symptoms, you are only putting yourself at risk of heart palpitations, nervousness, poor concentration and sleeping problems.
+What really speeds your metabolism is T3 so getting T4 simply doesn’t work if your body is not able to convert it well to T3.
+Also when you keep increasing dosage hoping that it will improve your symptoms, you are only putting yourself at risk of heart palpitations, nervousness, poor concentration and sleep problems.

 I dont want to exagerate importance of thyroid too much but when you look at the whole body and how eveyrthing is interconnected you will realise that actually thyroid runs the show and decides about so many processes impacting both your physical and mental health.
 If you experience any ‘mysterious’ symptoms and eveyrthing else looks fine – check your thyroid!
 It can really save your time of being unwell, money spent on supplements, superfoods or beauty products and save your life at the end of the day.
 If there is something unclear or doesnt make sense from what I just wrote – just drop me an email or comment below.
 Always happy to help or discuss your concerns:)